PatrickJamesDev/BreedingCharts/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Run the precompiled executable .exe for Windows.
+Download the .zip from releases, unzip it, and run the precompiled BreedingCharts.exe for Windows.